licentia-law/program_url-checker/README.md

 # Info
-Program to check the status of the input url
+This is a program to check the status of the input url

 This program is referenced by NomadCoder class.